UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 * Super Archvile (Valiant, 2015): Good luck.
 This thing attacks with a archvile combo-attack, and can resurrect monsters.
 It spawns uncommonly with the Spider Mastermind.
 	* Change: Health reduced from 7500 to 3750, because it isn't the final boss of the game anymore.
 * Remnant Master (Remnant, 2019): This thing looks like a flying mancubus, but it's far nastier.
 It can fire revenant missiles and uses an archvile attack if flinched.
-* Gridlock Cardinal [Phase II]: Same as the Phase I, except if flinched, will spawn monsters icon-of-sin style.
+* Gridlock Cardinal [Phase II]: Same as the Phase I, except if flinched, he'll spawn monsters icon-of-sin style.
 Replaces the Gridlock Cardinal if Spawn Targets are present.
 	* Change: Reduced health from 6000 down to 4000.
 * Leviathan [Summoner Variant]: He CAN be flinched, but doing so will result in him spawning monsters icon-of-sin style.
 Replaces either Leviathan if Spawn Targets are present.
 	* Change: Reduced health from 10000 down to 4200.